MicrosoftPremier/VstsExtensions/CreateWorkItem/en-US/changeNotes.md

 # Create Work Item - Change Notes

+#### 1.8.1
+- Fix error message in task editor when additional fields contains empty lines.
+- Fix issue where additional fields could not be saved when variable was used in task editor.

 #### 1.8.0
 - Created work item can now be associated with the current build or release.